Azure/PSRule.Rules.Azure/docs/en/rules/Azure.PublicIP.MigrateStandard.md

 ## SYNOPSIS

-Use the Standard SKU for Public IP addresses.
-Basic SKU for Public IP addresses will be retired.
+Use the Standard SKU for Public IP addresses as the Basic SKU will be retired.

 ## DESCRIPTION

 The Basic SKU for Public IP addresses will be retired on September 30, 2025.
 To avoid service disruption, migrate to Standard SKU for Public IP addresses.

-The Standard SKU aditionally offers security by default and supports redundancy.
+The Standard SKU additionally offers security by default and supports redundancy.

 ## RECOMMENDATION